COVID-19 Safety Procedures:

 What happens when it rains/snows?

 The majority of PMG is outdoors.
 In the event of light to moderate rain the outdoor portion remains open, but umbrellas are prohibited to protect the artwork.
 If conditions become unsafe, such as in the case of lightning, snow, or ice, then the outdoor portion will close.
-PMG offers half price admission during these times.
+PMG will refund and cancel tickets during this time if the outside section is closed.

 Is the space wheelchair accessible?